magewirephp/magewire/docs/Features.md

 // Runs before a property called $foo is dehydrated public function dehydrateFoo($value, $response) {}
 ```
+> **Notes**:
-> **Note**: Be aware of the fact that a Magewire component state will get cached when for example FPC is enabled.
+> - Be aware of the fact that a Magewire component state will get cached when for example FPC is enabled.
 This
 > means the ```mount()``` method will only run once during an initial page load.
+> - Lifecycle hooks that take a `$value` parameter must return a value - this is usually the `$value` parameter itself.

 ## Browser Events
 You're able to trigger browser events from within your component.